-At the moment, the latest edition of Trivial Pursuit is Trivial Pursuit Netflix’s Stranger Things Back to the 80s Edition.
-The 80s-themed edition came out in 2019 and made quite an impression.
-If you’re not a Stranger Things fan, you can also check out the latest Genus editions of Trivial Pursuit that gather the best of general knowledge and trivia in one place.
+At the moment, the latest edition of Trivial Pursuit is 2020’s Trivial Pursuit Horror Ultimate Edition.
+The game followed Trivial Pursuit Netflix’s Stranger Things Back to the 80s Edition, which came out in 2019.
+Both made quite an impression, though the Horror Ultimate Edition made it to multiple online lists of the best trivia board games.
+If you’re not a fan of horror, you can check out the latest Genus editions of Trivial Pursuit that gather the best of general knowledge and trivia.

 We prepared an overview of all the newest additions to the Trivial Pursuit family.
-Whether you’re a newbie or a seasoned trivia whiz, you’re guaranteed to enjoy these new version of the iconic game!
+Whether you’re a newbie or a seasoned trivia whiz, you’re guaranteed to enjoy these recent versions of the iconic game!

 Trivial Pursuit Netflix’s Stranger Things Back to the 80s Edition (2019)

 This edition of Trivial Pursuit came out just last year, in April 2019.
 Trivial Pursuit’s new edition is called Trivial Pursuit Netflix’s Stranger Things Back to the 80s Edition.
 The game is meant for both teens and adults.
 It is advertised as a party trivia game that is best enjoyed in big groups.
 Stranger Things may feature young children, but this game is not meant for kids under the age of 14.
 It can be played with up to 4 players or teams.